 Gil Hibben is a big name in knife throwing.
 He wrote the book on knife throwing–literally.
 His name has been used by lots of manufacturers to promote their throwing knives.
 I’ve tested a few of them before and they were OK so I decided to test the throwing axe as well.

-This axe is 12 inches in length and weights a little over 12 ounces.
+This axe is 12 inches in length and weighs a little over 12 ounces.
 It comes with a leather sheath–something I wasn’t expecting.
 Like the last axe, it is made out of one large piece of metal.
-The weight is very balance and it felt like a large throwing knife.
+The weight is very balanced and it felt like a large throwing knife.

 I enjoyed the knife but a lot of reviewers online were complaining about how the stainless steel would break if you hit something hard or dropped the axe.
 Other reviewers stated how the manufacturer would replace the axe if this happens but, hey, would you want to wait 2-3 weeks for a new one to come in the mail?

-It seems that this throwing axe has quality issues and, for $57 retail, I’m not gonna go threw the loops of getting replacement axes from the manufacturer.
+It seems that this throwing axe has quality issues and, for the price, I’m not gonna go through the loops of getting replacement axes from the manufacturer.

 Conclusion to Finding the Best Throwing Axe